DamnWidget/archlinux-packages/multilib/steam/README.md

 ## Steam with common Patches

-This is a custom versio of the Steam-native archlinux package, it is pretty much the same than Manjaro has
+This is a custom version of the steam-native archlinux package, it is pretty much the same than Manjaro has

 ### How to compile it